xiix0/scam/README.md

-You will hear good news from one you thought unfriendly to you.
+You will always have good luck in your personal affairs.